Visualizing Microbial Agroecology

 Objective:

-Strengthen the community network connections between the WSU Farmers' Network and the agricultural professionals and researcher around the dryland grain producing region of the Northwest who are interested in soil health, provide research-based information to support soil-health focused decision making, and space for co-innovation.
+Strengthen the community network connections between the PNW Farmers' Network and the agricultural professionals, researchers, and producers in the dryland grain producing region of the Northwest- who are interested in soil health.
+Provide research-based information to support soil-health focused decision making, and space for co-innovation and co-production of knowledge.

 Description:

-The Farmers' Network has re-formed and met with an advisory board of researchers, agricultural professionals, and producers invested in guiding the soil health outreach, stakeholder engagement in the co-production of research and on-farm experimentation related goals of the WSU Farmers' Network.
+In early 2022 the Farmers' Network, re-formed and met with an advisory board of researchers, agricultural professionals, and producers invested in guiding the soil health outreach, stakeholder engagement in the co-production of research and on-farm experimentation related goals of the Farmers' Network and it has evolved into the PNW Farmers' Network (PNWFN).
+In that meeting a mission statement was developed to drive the continued efforts of the PNWFN's work with soil health and microbial agroecology across the agricultural community at it's core.

 Outcomes and impacts: